Mohammed-Balkhair-hub/Boltz-2_-Benchmark/README.md

 ## Support

 For questions and support:
-- Open an issue on GitHub
-- Check the log files for error details
 - Review the [Boltz-2 documentation](https://github.com/jwohlwend/boltz)
 - Join the [Boltz Slack channel](https://github.com/jwohlwend/boltz#introduction) for community support